standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ### Purpose

-This is an extensive tutorial, meant to expose the reader to many aspects of CIMPL and its tooling (SHR-CLI) without going into full depth on any particular topic.
+This is an extensive tutorial, meant to expose the reader to many aspects of CIMPL and its tooling (SHR-CLI).

 ### Intended Audience